 Chatbots for contact center optimization

-Pairing chatbots with human contact center agents optimizes contact centers by offloading more repetitive tasks on to chatbots, which they excel at.
-This frees up human agents to deal with more challenging tasks, which they revel in.
+Pairing a customer service chatbot with human contact center agents optimizes your contact center by offloading more repetitive tasks onto your chatbot.
+This frees up your human agents to deal with more challenging and gratifying support tasks.

 Doing this improves contact center quality by offering immediate first contact resolution for more common enquiries, and more helpful assistance for complex customer service needs.